danortDev/fe-find-similar-people/README.md

 ## Pending things I will like to add:
 - Configure the endpoints url based on env config.
-- Unit test (unfortunately didn't have the time)
+- Unit test (unfortunately didn't have the time).
+- Fix some ui issues for mobile.